easiwork/shazamforever/README.md

 - Python 3.8 or higher
 - PyQt6
-- PortAudio (for sounddevice)
+- PortAudio (for sounddevice) [^I'm pretty sure ffmpeg is necessary because i had to brew install that as well at some point but i don't think the ai caught that move]

 ## Installation

-1. Install PortAudio (required for sounddevice):
+1. Install PortAudio (required for sounddevice): [^actually I'm not sure this is necessary...]

 ```bash
 brew install portaudio